 Palliative Care in Mesothelioma

 In the past, palliative care meant doctors had given up on patients and there is no hope for wellness.
 Today, medical professionals have embraced palliative care as a means to a better, more fulfilling life with a disease.
 Palliative care is not hospice care.
 Instead, palliative care is aimed at controlling pain and uncomfortable symptoms and improving the quality of life.

 Palliative care, sometimes called supportive or comfort care, can be provided alongside curative care or alone.
+Curative and palliative care are often used interchangeably throughout treatment and may change throughout the progression of the disease.
+It is not uncommon for patients and their medical providers to abandon curative care entirely in favor of the comfort palliative care provides, especially if curative procedures aren’t helping.
 Medical professionals say there are several benefits that come with palliative care:

 - Provides a holistic approach treating the patient’s mind, body and spirit.